mattermost/docs/source/about/editions-and-offerings.rst

 Mattermost plans
 ----------------

-Mattermosts plans consist of features and entitlements available either free or as a paid subscription service.
+Mattermost plans consist of features and entitlements available either free or as a paid subscription service.

 We have three primary plans available to our self-hosted and cloud users: